nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/migration_guide_2.6.rst

     The setting controls whether the SLM connects automatically to the network on startup.
     You can read and write it using the ``AT#XCARRIER="auto_connect"`` command.

+  * The ``AT#XCMNG`` AT command, which is activated with the :file:`overlay-native_tls.conf` overlay file, has been changed from using modem certificate storage to Zephyr settings storage.
+    You need to use the ``AT#XCMNG`` command to store previously stored credentials again.

 * For the Matter samples and applications using Intermittently Connected Devices configuration (formerly called Sleepy End Devices):

   * The naming convention for the energy-optimized devices has been changed from Sleepy End Devices (SED) to Intermittently Connected Devices (ICD).